eevalaiho/programming-exercise/documentation/installation.md

         $ python3 init_db.py

-To run the program issue:
+To run the program command:

     $ python3 src/main.py
 You can stop program execution by typing Ctrl+C.